kodecocodes/swift-algorithm-club/Threaded Binary Tree/README.markdown

 An in-order traversal of a tree yields a linear ordering of the nodes.
 Thus each node has both a predecessor and a successor (except for the first and last nodes, which only have a successor or a predecessor respectively).
-In a threaded binary tree, each left child pointer that would normally be `nil` instead points to the node's predecessor (if it exists), and each right child pointer that would normally be `nil` instead points to the node's successor (if it exists).
+In a threaded binary tree, each left child that would normally be `nil` instead stores the node's predecessor (if it exists), and each right child that would normally be `nil` instead stores the node's successor (if it exists).
 This is what separates threaded binary trees from standard binary trees.

 There are two types of threaded binary trees:  single threaded and double
 threaded: